 Chatsworth Farm plays a vital social, economic, and environmental role at the heart of the estate.
-It uses our pastures and parkland to produce food, it provides employment, it delivers an important conservation function through managed and targeted grazing and cares for the carbon store in our soils.
+It uses our pastures and park to produce food, it provides employment, it delivers an important conservation and landscape management function through managed and targeted grazing, and cares for the carbon store in our soils.
 It does this whilst sharing much of its land with our visitors and the local community.

-Our Forestry enterprise plays an identical role in the woods, save that it produces timber and wood fuel rather than food.
+Our Forestry enterprise plays an identical role in the woodlands, save that it produces timber and wood fuel rather than food and fibre.